MA Human Rights - Law/Political Science Pathway (Standard Route)

 Theories of Rights

-The aim of this course is to help students address some fundamental questions about rights by studying a wide range of contemporary writings in moral philosophy, political philosophy and jurisprudence.
+The aim of this course is to help students address some fundamental questions about rights by studying a wide range of contemporary writings in moral philosophy, political theory and jurisprudence.
 Questions to be considered include: What are rights?
 What are human rights?
 Who or what can possess rights?
 What’s the difference between moral rights and legal rights?
 What rights would people have in a socially just state?
 Does the state have the right to punish its citizens?
 Do human beings have rights of self-ownership?
 Is there are human right to be free from poverty?
-How do we determine whose duty is it to see that rights of various kinds are fulfilled?
+Is there a human right to immigrate and settle anywhere in the world?
+How do we determine whose duty is it to see that human rights of various kinds are fulfilled?
+Should rights be constitutionally protected?
+Do cultural minorities have group rights to non-interference or would this undermine the rights of individuals to be protected from oppression?

 Students will be expected to develop a good understanding of a selection of recent articles on rights theory and thus to equip themselves to take an informed and critical position on current controversies about rights.
 In so doing, they will acquire experience in the analysis, construction and presentation of theoretical arguments.